gershtein/imath/README.md

                    adding/subtracting variables with different units throws an exception. adding/subtracting variables with different shifts is allowed and is handled correctly.

+*Verilog_print()* method takes a vector of the outputs and produces a proper Verilog module

 *calculate()* method re-calculates the variable double and int values based on its operands
                    returns false in case of overflows and/or mismatches between double and int calculations.